 Banana chocolate chip muffins are a fun spin on classic banana bread.
-These handheld treats bring make the perfect on-the-go breakfast, after school goodie, or midnight snack. and are a great way to use up overripe bananas.
+These handheld treats are a great way to use up overripe bananas.
+Like my Double Chocolate Zucchini Bread these make the perfect on-the-go breakfast, after school goodie, or midnight snack.
 From batter to bake time, you can enjoy the fruits of your labor in under an hour.

 What I especially love about this recipe is how consistently moist and fluffy the muffins turn out.
 Of course, using my go-to muffin base adapted from Zucchini Muffins, Yellow Squash Muffins, and famous Lemon Blueberry Muffin recipe is the secret.

 The sweet banana flavor dances delicately with the boldness of the chocolate.
 It’s a match made in flavor heaven.
 You’ll find yourself craving these not-so-guilty pleasures, so make a big batch and freeze some for later!

 Ingredients and Notes